jsyeo/fuel/README.md

 [![Build Status](https://travis-ci.org/kittinunf/fuel.svg?branch=master)](https://travis-ci.org/kittinunf/fuel)
 [![Codecov](https://codecov.io/github/kittinunf/fuel/coverage.svg?branch=master)](https://codecov.io/gh/kittinunf/fuel)

 The easiest HTTP networking library for Kotlin/Android.
+It relies on coroutines on JVM platforms.

-> You are looking at the documentation for **2.x.y.**.
+> You are looking at the documentation for **3.x.y.**.
 If you are looking for the documentation for **1.x.y**, checkout [the 1.16.0 README.md](https://github.com/kittinunf/Fuel/blob/1.16.0/README.md)

 ## Features